Private Equity Due Diligence Process: Driving Value Creation

 5 Min Read

-It’s no secret that private equity due diligence is a complicated matter, and as competition continues to increase in the private equity (PE) space, qualified targets are becoming harder to find.
-To compete, investors need to be smarter about the nuances of the seller’s company and industry and be able to read the tea leaves for investment due diligence success.
+It’s no secret that the private equity due diligence process is complex, and as competition increases in the private equity (PE) space, qualified target companies are becoming harder to find.
+To compete, investors must sharpen their understanding of the seller’s business and industry while navigating private equity due diligence for successful deals.

 Engaging high-level experts who are adept at deep dives and intelligent appraisals during the diligence phase is no longer simply an accepted practice—it’s now expected during transactions.
-To win, it’s imperative that you arm yourself with advisors who fit your specific need, industry, and stage of the process.
-For example, what you need in early stage due diligence (Indication of interest (IOI) or Pre-Letter of Intent (LOI)) is vastly different from what you need in late stage.
+For example, what you need in early-stage due diligence (Indication of Interest or Pre-LOI) is vastly different from late-stage acquisition due diligence, where cash flow sustainability and value creation levers take center stage.

 Early-stage Investment Due Diligence Best Practices

 Start at the macro level before working your way through the details.
 Your early diligence first step should be to conduct one or two conversations with high-level industry players to get a lay of the land.
-This should give you enough insight into whether to pursue a deal.
+This includes preliminary reviews of both financial due diligence (e.g., revenue trends) and legal due diligence (e.g., regulatory compliance) to flag major risks early.
+This should give your private equity firm enough insight to identify opportunities and decide whether to pursue a PE deal.
 Along the way, make sure you also:

 The sooner you can gain an insider’s expert perspective, the better.
-A third-party consultant can help you identify red flags and decide whether to go after an investment.
-Find seasoned professionals who will confirm (or reject) your industry thesis and become an ongoing partner in the space.
+A third-party due diligence consultant can help you identify red flags and decide whether to proceed with an investment decision.
+Find seasoned professionals with a proven track record who will validate your investment thesis and become ongoing partners.
 Your advisor should help you navigate the current deal and cultivate opportunities with potential sellers on your behalf.

-While you’ll need to address thousands of investment due diligence angles before the process is finished, start with a simple list.
+While you’ll need to address thousands of investment due diligence angles before the process is finished, start with a simple PE due diligence checklist.
 Ask questions like these in the beginning:

 How well does this investment align with your overall strategy and operations?
 The deal might be enticing to you, but make sure it fits with your business model, especially if you specialize in an industry.
 Choose quality over quantity—considering fewer deals will give you more focus and resources to pursue the best deals, ultimately creating a greater chance at success.